MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M02Lab01_Data_Model.md

 3. If **Status** is **Off**, select **...** then select **Turn On**.

    > [!IMPORTANT]
-   > If you receive an error message verify that the entities and fields you created match the instructions above.
+   > If you receive an error message, verify that the entities and fields you created match the instructions above.

 4. Select **Import Data** component.
+A new tab will open Power Automate.
+Click **Get Started** if presented with a popup.

 5. Click **Run** then click **Run flow** when prompted.

 6. Click **Done**.

 7. Wait until the flow instance completes the run.
 You can open the running instance to monitor the progress.
+The purpose of this flow was to generate example data for the upcoming labs.
+In the next task, you will verify that the data import was successful.

 ## Task #3: Verify Data Import

-1. Select the **Campus Management** solution.
-If you do not still have this open, navigate to <https://make.powerapps.com> and click Solutions on the left pane to locate your solution.
+1. Navigate back to the previous Power Apps tab.
+Click **Done** on the popup.
+Select **Solutions** on the left navigation bar and open your **Campus Management** solution.
 2. Click to open the **Visit** entity, then select the **Data** tab.
 3. Click **Active Visits** in the top right-hand corner to display the view selector, then select **All fields**
 4. If the import was successful, you should see a list of visit entries.